Can We Please Not Call It

 Think back to 2016: Leo finally got his Oscar, Pokemon Go took the world by storm, and Donald Trump was not (until November) the president.
-It was the year Rose Quartz, a much better name for the color that came to be known as millennial pink, shared the honor of being Pantone’s Color of the Year with a pale blue hue dubbed Serenity.
-Together, they looked like the gender-normative bedroom colors for a set of fraternal twins.
-But while Serenity Blue never really took off, since then, so-called millennial pink has come to color anything marketed to women in their 20s and 30s.
-It’s on our beauty products, our book covers, in our wine glasses, and has even begun to show up in our snacks.
+It was the year Rose Quartz, a much better name for the colour that came to be known as millennial pink, shared the honour of being Pantone’s Colour of the Year with a pale blue hue dubbed Serenity.
+Together, they looked like the gender-normative bedroom colours for a set of fraternal twins.
+But while Serenity Blue never really took off, since then, so-called millennial pink has come to colour anything marketed to women in their 20s and 30s.
+It’s on our beauty products, our book covers, in our wine glasses, and has even begun to show up in our food.
 But now, two years later, it is apparently time to pass the torch.
 To something people are calling — to my immense horror — "Gen Z Yellow."

 Advertisement

-The great thing about colors is that they’re beautiful and fun to look at!
+The great thing about colours is that they’re beautiful and fun to look at!
 They are also equally fun to describe.
 Like earlier, when I said the yellow in question looked like little lemon-marigold babies.
 I liked that!
 Didn’t you?
 We could call it Lemon Baby Yellow.
 Or maybe Beyonce’s Dress From Lemonade Yellow.
-I don’t know about you, but I think about that “Hold Up” dress at least once a week and feel it totally deserves a namesake color.
-There’s also Bodak Yellow, which already sounds like a legitimate color.
-Or we could get very health-conscious about it and call it If Your Pee Is This Color, You Probably Need To Be Drinking More Water Yellow.
+I don’t know about you, but I think about that “Hold Up” dress at least once a week and feel it totally deserves a namesake colour.
+There’s also Bodak Yellow, which already sounds like a legitimate colour.
+Or we could get very health-conscious about it and call it If Your Pee Is This Colour, You Probably Need To Be Drinking More Water Yellow.

 Advertisement

-Or, as great as I’m aware these names are, we could also decide to leave all the color-naming to Pantone, the people who do this shit for a living!
-In addition to handing down annual decrees about which colors will soon come to dominate our homes and wardrobes (this year’s was Ultra Violet), the Pantone Color Institute also identifies new colors, christens them with names, and transmits that information to fashion, product, and textile designers.
-While some names are obvious, others are delightfully poetic and evocative,like Luminary Green, Puritan Gray, and Lavender Fog.
-These people are champion color-namers, who are somehow able to look at a specific hue and not just see, feel, and innately understand the the depths of its color-soul, but also devise a pithy name that will communicate all that and more to the rest of us.
+Or, as great as I’m aware these names are, we could also decide to leave all the colour-naming to Pantone, the people who do this shit for a living!
+In addition to handing down annual decrees about which colours will soon come to dominate our homes and wardrobes (this year’s was Ultra Violet), the Pantone Colour Institute also identifies new colours, christens them with names, and transmits that information to fashion, product, and textile designers.
+While some names are obvious, others are delightfully poetic and evocative, like Luminary Green, Puritan Grey, and Lavender Fog.
+These people are champion colour-namers, who are somehow able to look at a specific hue and not just see, feel, and innately understand the the depths of its colour-soul, but also devise a pithy name that will communicate all that and more to the rest of us.
 It’s a pretty awesome skill.

-"We’re coming at it to create an emotion and connect to somebody," Laurie Pressman, vice president of the Pantone Color Institute, told Refinery29.
-"The first step of the process is looking at a color and [evaluating] what immediately comes to mind.
-What does that color say to you?
-What does that color convey?
-How do we be sure that we come up with a color name that will instantly make that association?”
+"We’re coming at it to create an emotion and connect to somebody," Laurie Pressman, vice president of the Pantone Colour Institute, told Refinery29.
+"The first step of the process is looking at a colour and [evaluating] what immediately comes to mind.
+What does that colour say to you?
+What does that colour convey?
+How do we be sure that we come up with a colour name that will instantly make that association?”

 The team also takes care to look into things like the changing associations of certain words — for example, "avocado" conjures up something very different now than it did in the '70s — and how the words they use will translate into other languages.
-Many are experts in the field of color psychology, which examines how color can influence our perceptions and moods, and how the colors we’re drawn to at any given moment shift based on the rest of the cultural landscape.
+Many are experts in the field of colour psychology, which examines how colour can influence our perceptions and moods, and how the colours we’re drawn to at any given moment shift based on the rest of the cultural landscape.

 Advertisement